 They live an average 7 to 10 years in the wild and 12 to 14 in captivity.

-Do you know any interesting or fun facts about meerkats that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about meerkats?
+Share them in the comments below!